 All data have to be reported in the original currency so that the exchange rate variation and the stock variation can be calculated separately.
 When reported, real estate data are broken down by currency and country and not by direct investment entity.

-The following groups of enterprises are covered exhaustively by the direct investment surveys: credit institutions, insurance companies and investment firms.
+The following groups of enterprises are surveyed exhaustively: credit institutions, insurance companies and investment firms.
 Concerning the non-financial sector, the reporting companies are selected on a cut-off basis.